DeveloperBreeze

 });

 To set up push notifications, you'll need a server to send push messages.
-This tutorial will demonstrate client-side setup.
+This example demonstrates client-side setup:

 // Listen for push events